adgatemedia/adgate-rewards-android-sdk/README.md

 ```

 If the call was successful, a list of conversions is passed to the
 `onSuccess` method.
-Eacg Conversion model has the following class definition:
+Each Conversion model has the following class definition:

 ```java
 public class Conversion implements Serializable {